TRANSLATE THIS ARTICLE

 It only requires sufficient surplus to meet each developing need."

-THOUGHTS TOWARDS
+THOUGHTS TOWARDS AN INTEGRAL POLITICAL ECONOMY

 Ray Harris

-to each according to their developmental need.
+From each according to their ability, to each according to their developmental need. (apologies to Karl)

 This is addressed to the growing, but nebulous, integral community.
 It is an attempt to 'begin' to answer some of the questions I posed in 'Left, right or just plain wrong'.
 Though it will at times mention the work of Ken Wilber and touches on the system of Spiral Dynamics, it also wishes to move beyond some of their limitations.